zanuka/leaderport-core-ui/README.md

 </template>
 ```

-This setup allows for efficient data fetching, automatic updates after score submissions, and clean separation of concerns in your leaderboard component.
+This setup allows for efficient data fetching, automatic updates after score submissions, and clean separation of concerns in our leaderboard component.

 ## Initial Prototype Features
 We will focus on the following features for prototype phase 1